U.S. Coast Guard Cutter Sequoia returns from deployment that furthered joint maritime safety and security improvements with the Republic of Palau

+The cutter’s crew completed 5 vessel sightings throughout the operation, relaying the information back to Palau’s Maritime Law Enforcement officers for future fisheries patrols.

+The Sequoia also engaged in a humanitarian mission to the island of Sonsorol during the patrol, delivering supplies including food, fuel, and medicine from the Palau Ministry of Health to the island.

-Crew members from the Coast Guard Cutter Sequoia (WLB 215) and dignitaries including the Sonsorol State Governor Nicholas Aquino, Delegate Yutaka Gibbons, Jr., U.S. Ambassador John Hennessey-Niland, Lt.
+Accompanying the Sequoia to Sonsorol was the Sonsorol State Governor Nicholas Aquino, Delegate Yutaka Gibbons, Jr., U.S. Ambassador John Hennessey-Niland, Lt.
 Cmdr.
 Clint Moore of the Royal Australian Navy, and Lt.
 Cmdr.
-Tommy Tomika of the Japan Coast Guard, visit Sonsorol, Palau, Oct.
-21, 2020.
-The purpose of the visit was to deliver supplies including medicine from the Palau Ministry of Health and survey possible future civil and defense projects.
-(U.S. Coast Guard photo courtesy of Coast Guard Cutter Sequoia/released)
+Tommy Tomika of the Japan Coast Guard.

+The visit to Sonsorol served dual purposes.
+While the crew delivered the supplies, the dignitaries surveyed the island for possible future civil and defense building projects.

+“This patrol has showcased the flexibility and multi-mission nature of Sequoia,” said Lt.
+Cmdr.
+Ryan Adams, the commanding officer of the Sequoia.
+“We completed aids to navigation maintenance in the waters of Guam, Rota, and Saipan and patrolled the high seas west of the Mariana Islands to detect and deter IUU fishing.
+We also worked closely with our partners in Palau on missions to establish aids to navigation with the support of Coast Guard and Army divers and enhance Palau’s maritime domain awareness capabilities.
+I am proud of the skill, resilience, and determination demonstrated by the crew of Sequoia throughout this patrol.”

 |Date Taken: